 - Associate, Kennerly Lamishaw & Rossi LLP, 2015 - 2018

 - Judicial Extern, Judge Stephen J. Hillman, United States District Court, Central District of California

 - Journal of Environmental Law & Policy, Articles Editor

 B.A., Bucknell University, 2008, magna cum laude, Phi Beta Kappa

-I grew up in the Seattle area and, after spending a number of years away, including attending law school and starting my real estate practice in Los Angeles, I recently moved back to Seattle.
-I spend almost all my free time with my wife and son, and I try to squeeze in a hike or a long ride on my road bike whenever possible.
+I am happy to be back home in the PNW after spending a number of years away.
+I spend almost all of my free time with my wife and two sons, and I try to squeeze in a hike or a long ride on my road bike whenever possible.